GScottAlder/klayout-api-testing/README.md

 ![](README_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->

-Bonus exercise: taking CD measurements of layout data at a list of coordinates
+We can also use the Klayout API to get CD measurements of layout data at a list of coordinates.

 You can measure the shortest CD at a point (x,y) in the layout by inserting a “measure ruler annotation” into the `LayoutView` object and